 Surry County Wine Trail

-Fifteen of those 18 wineries are located in the county: Adagio, Carolina Heritage, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Hidden Vineyard, JOLO Vineyards, Old North State, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.
+Sixteen of those 19 wineries are located in the county: Adagio, Carolina Heritage, Christian Paul, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Hidden Vineyard, JOLO Vineyards, Old North State, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew, Stony Knoll and Surry Cellars.

 Overviews of each winery are at the bottom of this page.